khushiNgm/90-Days-DevOps/Day07/README.md

 ## Tasks

-1. Check Docker Service Status:
+1. Check Docker Service Status:</br>

 ⚪ Check the status of the Docker service on your system (ensure you have completed the installation tasks above).

-2. Manage Jenkins Service:
+2. Manage Jenkins Service:</br>
 ⚪ Stop the Jenkins service and post before and after screenshots.

-3. Read About Systemctl vs. Service:
+3. Read About Systemctl vs. Service:</br>

-⚪ Read about the differences between the systemctl and service commands.
+⚪ Read about the differences between the systemctl and service commands.</br>
 ⚪ Example: systemctl status docker vs. service docker status.

 ## Additional Tasks
-4. Automate Service Management:
+4. Automate Service Management:</br>
 ⚪ Write a script to automate the starting and stopping of Docker and Jenkins services.

-5. Enable and Disable Services:
+5. Enable and Disable Services:</br>
 ⚪ Use systemctl to enable Docker to start on boot and disable Jenkins from starting on boot.

-6. Analyze Logs:
+6. Analyze Logs:</br>
 ⚪ Use journalctl to analyze the logs of the Docker and Jenkins services.